decoupca/pysolarwinds/README.md

 ### Manually construct objects

-The `SolarWindsClient` returned by `pysolarwinds.client()` provides a convenient way to create and retrie SolarWinds objects.
+The `SolarWindsClient` returned by `pysolarwinds.client()` provides a convenient way to create and retrieve SolarWinds objects.
 This is the recommended approach, as it handles `SWISClient` creation and insertion, and more gracefully handles certain validation issues.
 If you prefer, you can also construct objects directly:
 ```python
 >>> from pysolarwinds.swis import SWISClient
 >>> from pysolarwinds.endpoints.orion.nodes import OrionNode